 Consequences of Absence of Employee Recognition Programs

 The promise of frequent appreciation and rewards for their good work is what drives most employees to handle their various tasks and responsibilities in a highly dedicated and efficient manner.
 However, when an organization fails to establish a proper rewards and recognition program for its employees, it unwittingly sends the wrong message to its existing as well as potential employees.
 They feel unsure about their value in the organization as well as the kind of professional growth opportunities they would likely get there.
-Most importantly, the lack of a pat on the back for their hard work, innovative ideas and effort create a sense of loss of interest in their work.
-This naturally reduces the employee engagement levels leading to a significant downfall in their productivity.
+Most importantly, the lack of a pat on the back for their hard work, innovative ideas and effort creates a sense of loss of interest in their work.
+This naturally reduces employee engagement levels leading to a significant downfall in their productivity.

 Five Steps to Develop an Effective Rewards Program

 Having understood the pitfalls of not having employee rewards and recognition program, it is time to look at the five easy steps that can lead to the development of such a program:

 - Have a Clear Vision of the Program Goals

 Before starting with the development of a reward and recognition program for their employees, it is important for organizations to have a clear understanding of the reasons for setting up the program.
 They should be absolutely certain about the benefits they intend to gain from the program in addition to boosting the morale and productivity of their employees.
 In addition, they also need to be well aware of the values and behaviors they intend to reinforce among the members of the workforce through the employee recognition program.
 Having a clear vision of the program goals and communicating the same to the members of the workforce will help establish a strong base for success.